The Climate Governance Initiative supports the growth of groups of board directors around the world to form networks, known as Chapters.

 Board and Executive Committee member, Chapter Zero Chile

-Luksic Fellow at Harvard’s David Rockefeller Center for Latin American Studies (DRCLAS) in Cambridge, Massachusetts, and senior international consultant at the inter-American Development Bank (IADB).
+Luksic Fellow at Harvard’s David Rockefeller Center for Latin American Studies (DRCLAS) in Cambridge, Massachusetts, and Senior Advisor, Global Advantage and Public Sector, The Boston Consulting Group (BCG).

 Former Managing Director of InvestChile, the country’s foreign investment promotion agency; former head of trade and investment policy at the World Economic Forum, where he was also a member of the B20.
 Served at the Ministry of Foreign Affairs of Chile, including as Trans-Pacific Partnership (TPP) lead negotiator on trade and environment, and at the UNFCCC’s COPs.
 He holds masters of Laws and in Public Administration from Harvard, and is a Chilean and a Swiss national.